 EFFECTIVENESS/EFFICACY of Health Behavior Interventions

-Definition: The impact of an intervention on important outcomes, including potential negative effects, quality of life, and economic outcomes; and variability across subgroups( generalizability or heterogeneity of effects).
+Definition: The impact of an intervention on important individual outcomes, including potential negative effects, and broader impact including quality of life and economic outcomes; and variability across subgroups( generalizability or heterogeneity of effects).

 Is efficacy important?
 Do we have information on negative or unintended consequences of our interventions?
 Determining the efficacy or effectiveness of a given intervention is critically important because if an intervention is not minimally efficacious or effective, at the very least, then the issue of evaluating the reach of the intervention becomes moot.
 Within the RE-AIM framework, efficacy or effectiveness is measured at the level of the individual and is reflective of the success of an intervention when implemented as per intervention guidelines under optimal conditions or in real-world situations, respectively.